 If you’re a Cambridge Network member school, consult your Program Manager or Student Support Associate for strategies or approaches.

 Although more related to new student enrollment, it’s essential to upsell your school value to build trust with natural parents further and ensure their money is well spent.

 The market has become intensely competitive and murky, with student commissions, often exceeding $10,000 per student.
 With school tuition increases and then the rise of agency fees, the trust of the US market in the eyes of Chinese natural parents is diminishing.
 Besides, for similar quality education and lower price, they can send their child to Canada or Australia.

 In a study released March 2017 by Royall & Co., the enrollment management consulting arm of EAB, say they have “confirmed what enrollment leaders have suspected since the Great Recession of 2008-10: Cost is the leading determinant in students’ college [education] choice.
 It turns out that concern about cost is the number one reason why students forgo their top-pick schools.”
 Furthermore, after analyzing data from 54,810 students who were admitted to their client institutions this past fall, they found that 11 percent—over 6,000 students—said “no” to their first-choice institution, and 40% of those who declined their dream school cited price-related concerns as the reason.

-In short, this topic is very new to the secondary education industry but one that should not be taken lightly.
-It’s important for institutions to be aware that it’s an open market, and at that, one that’s maturing quickly.
-Your school isn’t only competing with the academy in the nearby city anymore, and US education is competing with Canadian and Australian education at a macroeconomic level with the price being a leading indicator.
+In short, this topic is very new to the secondary education industry, but one that should not be taken lightly.
+Institutions need to be aware that it’s an open market, and at that, one that’s maturing quickly.
+Your school isn’t only competing with the academy in the nearby city anymore, and US education is competing with Canadian and Australian education at a macroeconomic level, with the price being a leading indicator.